-This will be a lecture course that includes online group activities and small quizzes, reading assignments, homework of writing small codes and using programs to plot and interpreting the results of those programs, and exams.
+This will be a lecture course that includes group activities and small quizzes, reading assignments, homework of writing small codes and using programs to plot and interpreting the results of those programs, and exams.

-Textbook & NAUFlex REQUIRED Materials
+Textbook & Materials

 - An Introduction to Modern Astrophysics, 2nd ed. by Carroll and Ostlie (a.k.a.
-BOB) - Foundations of Astrophysics, by Ryden and Perterson (only Chapter 15) - Calculator - Laptop or an accessible computer - Internet connection - Programming/graphing software of your choice (free!
-See https://in.nau.edu/its/software/)- Microsoft Excel, MATLAB, Mathematica, Python, etc.
+BOB) - Foundations of Astrophysics, by Ryden and Perterson (only Chapter 15, will be provided) - Calculator - Laptop or an accessible computer

+- Programming/graphing software of your choice (free!
+See https://in.nau.edu/its/software/)- Microsoft Excel, MATLAB, Mathematica, Python, etc. - Internet connection